BARBARA P BUSH ELEMENTARY SCHOOL

 c.
 Violations of the Conflict of Interest Policy.

 Section 6.
 Annual Statements.
-Each Board shall annually sign a statement which affirms that such person:
+Each Board shall annually sign a statement (see Appendix 2) which affirms that such person:

 Section 7.
 Periodic Reviews.
 To ensure that the organization operates in a manner consistent with charitable purposes and does not engage in activities that could jeopardize its tax-exempt status, periodic reviews shall be conducted.
 The periodic reviews shall, at a minimum, include the following subjects: